U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 What are the sources of energy-related carbon dioxide emissions by type of fuel for the United States and the world?

-The energy-related carbon dioxide emissions by type of fossil fuel and the amount in million metric tons, and by percent share in 2011:
+The energy-related carbon dioxide emissions (CO2) by type of fossil fuel in million metric tons and share of total in 2012:

 |Amount||Share of total||Amount||Share of total|